• Skip to primary navigation

 • 1 lb Salmon Wild Caught

-• 1 tbsp Coconut oil Or other cooking oil
+• 1 tablespoon Coconut oil Or other cooking oil

 • 1-2 ounces Goat cheese